knightjdr/hclust/README.md

 The `hclust.Sort` method can be used to sort the original data matrix that was input to `hclust.Distance` based on the clustering order.
-The method requires a vector containing the `names` of the rows/columns in their original order and a vector with the sorder order.
+The method requires a vector containing the `names` of the rows/columns in their original order and a vector with the sorted order.
 The sorted order can be obtained from the `hclust.Tree` method.
 The `dim` argument must be one of "column" or "row".
 To sort a matrix by both column and row, simply call this method twice (once for columns and once for rows).